sragli/hypergraph/README.md

 ## Core Features

-* Create new hypergraphs (empty or with initial data)
-* Add/remove vertices and hyperedges
+* `Hypergraph` - Create, update and query hypergraphs
-* Query hypergraph properties and relationships
-* Measure how far structural information propagates in the hypergraph
+* `CorrelationLength` - Measure Correlation Length (how far structural information propagates) in a hypergraph
-* Create Wolfram-style causal graph from scratch or by transforming a hypergraph into it
+* `WolframCausalGraph` - Create Wolfram-style causal graph from scratch or by transforming a hypergraph

 ## Usage Examples